SIGN UP FOR NEWSLETTER

 Ratna Singh

-415 views
+464 views

 add comment

 Dasara Celebrations in Karnataka have continued since the 15th Century.
 The Wodeyar dynasty, which ruled Mysore, placed great significance in the pomp & festivities associated with this festival.
-For a period of 10 days, Dasara celebrations include worshipping the various forms of the goddess Shakti, in the form of Saraswathi, Laxmi and Durga .
+The tradition followed by the Princely States is followed today also.For a period of 10 days, Dasara celebrations include worshipping the various forms of the goddess Shakti, in the form of Saraswathi, Laxmi and Durga .

 The erstwhile royalty worshipped the goddess Chamudeswari on this occasion.
 This custom continues until today.
 The idol of the Goddess is taken in a grand and ornate procession around the city.
 The goddess is seated on top of a decorated elephant.
 A herd of elephants lead the procession, together with various dancers.
 Dasara is a State festival in Karnataka, also known as Nadahabba.
 The city of Mysore comes alive during the Dasara celebrations.
-A grand exhibition is organized in the Doddakere Maidana.
-Public participation is very high.
+A grand exhibition is organized in the Doddakere Maidana. (public park ) Public participation is very high.

-The Mysore Palace and the Chamundi hills close to Mysore ,are two other places that are worth a visit.
+The Mysore Palace and the Chamundi hills close to Mysore, are two other places that are worth a visit.
 The Palace is illuminated during this time and is an awe inspiring spectacle to behold.

-There are spacious well maintained lawns surrounding the palace and the main building is on a raised ground with checkered marble floors and a beautiful dome.
-The lobby boasts of a huge wood carved elephant which is a specialty of Mysore.
-In addition, there is a spectacular chandelier.
+Tourists can stay at the opulent Lalit Mahal Palace now converted to a luxury resort The resort, a gleaming white structure, was once the palace of the Maharaja.There are spacious well maintained lawns surrounding the palace and the main building is on a raised ground with checkered marble floors and a beautiful dome.
+The lobby boasts of a spectacular chandelier and a huge wood carved elephant which is a specialty of Mysore.

 Numerous masterpieces and works of art from the Raj era adorn the walls of the resort.
 There are also the portraits of the kings and queens of the royal family.
 The exquisite furniture in the main hall is very well maintained.
-The grand terrace on the first floor over-looking the front of the palace has a lovely view of the city of Mysore .One can also take a ride on the horse-drawn vintage silver carriage, which takes guests around the palace .
+The grand terrace on the first floor over-looking the front of the palace has a lovely view of the city of Mysore.One can also take a ride on the horse-drawn vintage silver carriage, which takes guests around the palace .

 Chamundi Hills, which is close to Mysore, is also well worth a visit.
 One gets a bird’s eye view of the city of Mysore from the summit of the hill.It also houses the famous Chamunda Devi temple.
 It is a pleasant half day excursion from Mysore .